Hawthorne001/power-pages-docs/power-pages-docs/security/page-security.md

 For example, only employees may view a certain branch of your site.
 You want to restrict the ability to read this branch to people who have the employee web role.
 In this case, you create a rule called "restrict read to employees only."
 You set **Right** to **Restrict Read** and **Web Page** to the page at the top of the branch that's intended only for employees.
 Then you associate the rule with the employee web role and assign users to the role.

 > [!WARNING]
-> Grant change rules override restrict read rules.
-By default, the admins web role has a grant change rule on the home page with scope "All content", which grants access to all pages regardless of restrict read rules.
-If you need to restrict pages from admins, first remove the admins role from the grant change rule on the home page.
+> Grant change rules on the home page with scope 'All content' override restrict read rules site-wide.
+To restrict pages from a role with home page grant change, remove that role from the home page rule.

 > [!NOTE]
 > If you apply the restrict read right to the home page of a site and select **Exclude direct child web files** as the **Scope**, the home page's direct child web files are accessible to all users.